changah-song/fluent-fable/frontend/README.md

 ## Bugs:
-- papago and google translate produce the same output, probably not calling it properly
-- when switching between modes, previous display lingers.. can make it smoother?

 ## Todo:

-- i don't think it's necessary to call stemming when in translator mode 🟩
+- i don't think it's necessary to call stemming when in translator mode 🟥
+- change toggle from switch to sliding touchableopacity 🟨
+- loading indication when changing text.. 🟨
+- highlighting sentence when pressed again 🟨
+- papago and google not working properly 🟨

 - check for hanja in origin (it can be english) and make each character clickable 🟨
 - modal popup when hanja is pressed